-Having a pest free home and apartment is certainly something everyone wants, but what are some things you can do to protect yourself from moving into somewhere that will have a lot of pest issues?
+Having a pest free home or apartment is certainly something everyone wants.
+What are some things you can do to protect yourself from moving into somewhere that will have pest issues?
 This post is all about a renters guide to pest control and what you should look for before you rent.

 The unit you are shown might not be what the typical unit looks like

 Not to say that all apartment complexes are trying to pull one over on you or anything like that, but it’s obvious that any business is going to put their best foot forward and show you their most presentable units.
 Unfortunately, this can lead to you having a better impression than you might actually get from the reality that is the apartment you will be calling home.